hturnbull93/makers_notes/week_notes/careers/careers_design_workshop.md

 Commuting distance: 1 hour each way maximum.
 I am comfortable remote working.

-Opportunity for self led learning/personal skills development.
+Opportunity for self led learning/personal skills development, supported by the company explicitly.

 ### What is this career change really about